 Our aim is for every client to fully enjoy the gardens, historic houses and towns we visit.
 In order to achieve this, you do need to be fit enough to participate fully.
 Please bear in mind that you will have to negotiate getting on and off the vehicle on a regular basis, walking around gardens, managing stairs in the hotels and showers over the bath.
 If you have any queries as to whether our tours are suitable for you, please check with us.

-I have some health problems, and want to know if this will be a problem?
+I have some health problems, and want to know if this will be an issue?

 If your health problem is minor and you can self-manage it without additional care or special facilities, then we should be able to accommodate you.
 Again, it is best to check.
 Whilst our primary aim as tour directors is to look after all our client’s needs, we must ensure that particular needs of individuals do not adversely affect the experience of other group members.